-Students shall complete all missing information in the on-line system and finalise the application by clicking on the green arrow sign.
+Students shall complete all missing information in the online system and finalise the application by clicking on the green arrow sign.

-All necessary information on the courses the student wishes to study abroad shall be filled in the on-line system.
-When printed from the on-line system, the study plan takes the form of a Record of the Study Plan Abroad.
-The student shall consult it with the head of their study department or supervisor (only MA/PhD students) and once it is finalised, he/she will inform the International Office which will arrange to have it approved.
-Detailed information regarding the study plan are to be found in the Dean's Measure no. 13/2018.
+All necessary information regarding the courses shall be filled in the online system by the student.
+When printed from the online system, the study plan takes the form of "Record of the Study Plan Abroad".
+The student shall consult it with the head of their study department or their supervisor (applicable only to MA/PhD students).
+Once the study plan is finalised, the student will inform the International Office which will arrange to have it approved.
+Detailed information regarding the study plan is to be found in the Dean's Measure no. 19/2020.

-The partner institution shall provide the student with the official letter of acceptance.
-Upon delivering this letter to the International Office together with the approved Learning Agreement, the scholarship may be granted to the student.
-The International Office issues the Decision of the Dean through which the amount of the scholarship granted to the student is specified.
-The amount of the scholarship depends on the length and on the country of the study stay.
+The partner institution shall provide the student with the official Letter of Acceptance.
+Upon delivering this letter to the International Office, together with the approved Learning Agreement, the scholarship may be granted to the student.
+The International Office issues a Decision of the Dean through which the scholarship amount granted to the student is specified.
+The scholarship amount depends on the length and country of the study stay.
 An average amount is 430€ per month.
 You can find the exact amounts in this document.

-When the Decision of the Dean to Award a Grant is issued and the student has entered the required bank account into the on-line system, the European Office shall issue the Financial Agreement.
+When the Decision of the Dean to Award a Grant is issued and the student entered the required bank account into the online system, the European Office shall issue the Financial Agreement.
 The student is asked by email to sign the Agreement.
 In order to have the Agreement signed, the student needs to provide the European Office with:

 Learning agreement (including the approved Study Plan) confirmed by the partner institution and the FHS